ifiok1equere/alx-system_engineering-devops/0x00-shell_basics/README.md

 103-commas: contain the command that when executed lists all the files and directories of the current directory, separated by commas (,) school.mgc: contain code that when executed Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.
 0-iam_betty: contains code that when executed switches the current user to betty
+school: contain command that when executed Create a magic file school.mgc that can be used with the command file to detect School data files